4th Station – We see it by expanding our horizons

 Adventure can broaden our outlook on the world by compelling us to experience new environments, places and cultures.
 Sometimes this comes through physical travel; at other times through connecting with people from different cultural backgrounds closer to home and exploring the cultural diversity in your local environment.

-At the moment, of course, it’s not possible to do either so we’re going to expand our horizons and stretch our imaginations by taking a virtual trip around the world instead.
+We’re going to expand our horizons and stretch our imaginations by taking a virtual trip around the world.

 Pick at least one of the interest areas below and check out the online sources by clicking the links embedded in the text.
 If you have a smartphone, you might want to use it for this activity.